AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/static-analysis.md

 - Minimizes Performance Pitfalls
 - Saves Money Due to Less Man Hours

-Bellatrix Coding Standards Modules
+BELLATRIX Coding Standards Modules
 ----------------------------------

-Bellatrix comes with two modules for helping you apply coding standards in your tests.
+BELLATRIX comes with two modules for helping you apply coding standards in your tests.

 ### .editorconfig  ###